Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 ## Starting a local access point

 The leader Pioreactor has the necessary software to create the local access point.
-To start the access point, there are two methods:
+To start the access point:

- - During set up of your leader Pioreactor, in the Raspberry Pi Imager, uncheck "Configure wireless LAN".
-This leaves WiFi credentials blank, and so the Pioreactor will start a local access point on boot.
- - If you have an existing Pioreactor with WiFi credentials, and still want to start the local access point: remove power from the Pioreactor, pull GPIO pin 20 HIGH, and return power to the Pioreactor.
-(To do this: connect a jumper wire between a 3.3V pin and GPIO pin 20.
-See pins [here](https://pinout.xyz/)).
-Upon boot, the Pioreactor will initialize the local access network.
+ - With the power off, remove the SD card from the leader and insert it into a computer.
+Add a file named `local_access_point` to the `/boot/` directory on the card.
+In this new file, add a two letter country code (ex: `CA`, `US`, `GB`, etc.).
+Remove the SD card safely, and insert back into the Pioreactor.

 ## Access the local access point